Table of Contents

 Naomi Campbell wearing Valentino

-Our favorite Met Gala looks from 2018 –Heavenly Bodies: Fashion and the Catholic Imagination
+Met Gala looks from 2018 –Heavenly Bodies: Fashion and the Catholic Imagination

 Curators designed this theme to create a dialogue between fashion and the masterworks of religious art in the museum’s holdings.
 And it did, as this is officially the Met’s No. 1 exhibit of all time with the most significant number of visitors.
 Exhibition theme also inspired Red Carpet attendees, who went all out to stand out at Met Gala night!
 And these are our favorite divine outfits of the evening.